Amazing Grace (Aretha Franklin album)

 Amazing Grace is a live album by American singer Aretha Franklin.
 It was recorded in January 1972 at the New Temple Missionary Baptist Church in Los Angeles, with Reverend James Cleveland and the Southern California Community Choir accompanying Franklin in performance.
 The recording was originally released as a double album on June 1, 1972, by Atlantic Records.

 The album was a critical and commercial success, selling over two million copies in the United States alone and earning a double platinum certification.
 It also won Franklin the 1973 Grammy Award for Best Soul Gospel Performance.
-As of 2017, it stands as the best-selling disc of Franklin's entire fifty-plus year recording career as well as the highest-selling live gospel music album of all time.
+It remains the best selling disc of Franklin's entire recording career, as well as the highest selling live gospel music album of all time.

 Amazing Grace was remastered and re-released in 1999 as a two-compact disc set with many previously unreleased takes.
-A film documenting the making of the album premiered in 2018.
+A film of the same name documenting the making of the album premiered in 2018.